tugot17/pmpp/chapter-8/README.md

 **c.
 What is the floating point to global memory access ratio (in OP/B) of the kernel?**

-We load `18432` elements, since this is a stancil each being `4 bytes` we load total of `18432 x 4 = 73728` bytes.
+We load `18432` elements; since this is a stencil, each element being `4 bytes`, we load a total of `18432 x 4 = 73728` bytes.

-For every output element we do 7 multiplications and 6 additions - 13 FLOPs in total.
-Since we have a total of `14400` output elements we do `14400 x 13 = 187200` floating point operations.
+For every output element, we do 7 multiplications and 6 additions—13 FLOPs in total.
+Since we have a total of `14400` output elements, we do `14400 x 13 = 187200` floating-point operations.

 So we have `(14400 x 13) / (18432 x 4) = 187200/73728 = 2.54` OP/B.

-*Note that this includes reads only, we also have writes that are not accounted for in this example.
+*Note that this includes reads only; we also have writes that are not accounted for in this example.

 **d.
 How much shared memory (in bytes) is needed by each thread block if register tiling is not used, as in Fig. 8.10?**

-We store three consecutive tiles to be stored, each tile is `IN_TILE_DIM x IN_TILE_DIM` and consists of 4-bit numbers, so we need `3 x IN_TILE_DIM x IN_TILE_DIM x 4 = 3 x 32 x 32 x 4 = 12288` bytes.
+We store three consecutive tiles to be stored; each tile is `IN_TILE_DIM x IN_TILE_DIM` and consists of 4-bit numbers, so we need `3 x IN_TILE_DIM x IN_TILE_DIM x 4 = 3 x 32 x 32 x 4 = 12288` bytes.

 **e.
 How much shared memory (in bytes) is needed by each thread block if register tiling is used, as in Fig. 8.12?**

-If the register tiling optimization is being used we only need to store a single output tile, so we will need `IN_TILE_DIM x IN_TILE_DIM x 4 = 32 x 32 x 4 = 4096` bytes in shared memory.
+If the register tiling optimization is being used, we only need to store a single output tile, so we will need `IN_TILE_DIM x IN_TILE_DIM x 4 = 32 x 32 x 4 = 4096` bytes in shared memory.
 Note that this will come at increased demand on registers.